 Have you ever looked inside the back of your Defender?
 It is a nightmarish mess of primitive wiring, connectors and multiple large circuit boards.
 Let us rip out all of that 30-year old electronic hardware, and replace it all with brand new, off-the-shelf, state-of-the-art technology.

 This is a photo of the Multi Williams multicade circuit board.
 It measures about 5"h x 6"w.
 Compare it to the mess you see inside your Defender.

 Prices to upgrade your cabinet start as low as $695.

 (11) Operating manual:

 Be sure to read the manual, because it contains important information about the system's settings, our default settings, and how you can change them.

 And, to be added soon is a scanned copy of the manual with some of our shop notes.

 Or, if you really want one right now, we can build the cabinet brand new from scratch.
 And, build it better than the original.

-The Multi Williams 19-in-1, for cocktail play (screen flips per player), will flip for all but these games -
+The Multi Williams, for cocktail play (screen flips per player), will flip for all but these games -

 - Battle City